West Chester and Philadelphia Railroad: Construction

-The End of the Line
+End of the line

 The PRR merged with the New York Central Railroad in 1968 to form the Penn Central (PC), and was bankrupt by 1970.
-The West Chester line was sold to SEPTA 1978, though Conrail provided operations until 1983, when SEPTA assumed passenger operations until September 1986 when service was suspended.
+The West Chester line was sold to SEPTA in 1978, though Conrail provided operations until 1983, when SEPTA assumed passenger operations until September 1986 when service was suspended.
 Tourist operator West Chester Railroad resumed operations between West Chester and Glen Mills in 1997.